abdullahbodur/event-based-robot-vision/ex4/README.md

 - Make sure dependencies are built first: `catkin build catkin_simple` then `catkin build dvs_msgs`
 - Clean and rebuild: `rm -rf build/ devel/` then `catkin build`
 - For Docker: Make sure to source setup.bash: `source /catkin_ws/devel/setup.bash`
+- If you see "libcaer" errors: This is expected - driver packages require libcaer, but `dvs_integrator` and `dvs_displayer` don't need it.
+The build process skips these packages automatically.

+### Docker Mount Issues on macOS
+- If you see "file exists" errors when running `make build`:
+  - Try: `rm -rf catkin_ws && make setup-ws`
+  - Or restart Docker Desktop
+  - Ensure Docker Desktop has file sharing enabled for your project directory